djg6665/iDTech-NVIDIA-AI/readme.md

 The algorithm works by a person uploading an image.
 The algorithm then takes that image and attempts to match it with various pictures of poison ivy, poison oak, and poison sumac.

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.

 ## Running this project